vippsas/vipps-developers/newsletters/2023-10-newsletter.md

 * Accounting partners must use their
   [accounting keys](https://developer.vippsmobilepay.com/docs/partner/partner-keys/#types-of-partner-keys).
-  Merchants are not allowed to share API keys with partners that have not been approved by Vipps MobilePay, as we are strictly regulated and must know who can make payments using our APIs.
+  Merchants are not allowed to share API keys with partners that have not been approved by Vipps MobilePay to make payments, as we are strictly regulated and must know who can make payments using our APIs.
 * Accounting companies can use the
   [form on vipps.no](https://www.vipps.no/developer/become-a-partner/)
   to become an accounting partner.